Turner3800/SignalsProject/README.md

-# Operating Systems - Working with Signals - Turner Gravin
+# Operating Systems - Working with Signals

 How to Compile: `make`